Online Since 1999 Site Secure

 Below you’ll find an in-depth look at what roaming services each of the UK’s four main networks offer.

-However, Pay As You Go customers are exempt from this charge, as are customers on Pay Monthly plans (in other words any contract) that started before October 1st, 2021.
+However, Pay As You Go customers are fully exempt from this charge, as are customers on Pay Monthly plans (in other words any contract) that started before October 1st, 2021.

 You’ll find a full list of included locations for both versions of Go Roam below, along with information on limitations/fair usage and prices when travelling elsewhere.